 I have never complained about where I come from.
 This was the way my life was, it was normal to me.
 Coming from the bottom 1% of a society where identity was shaped by class and family, and then trying to advance though university & career etc often left me feeling unsteady on my feet and like an outsider or an imposter.
 I still feel like an outsider today to be honest, but I wouldn’t want to go back and change anything.

 There are also things I am proud of.
-Because I had no parental support at all, I woke up at 4 am on weekends, when the other students were coming back from parties, and ran market stalls in Camden Town, I drove a mini-cab around London late at night and did shifts in an old peoples home and a college kitchen to pay my way through university.
-I really believed that a university education would help me escape the legacy of my childhood and I would do anything to reach that goal.
-I remember going to my first day of university, buying my own pens and books with money I had earned and not quite believing that I was lucky enough to be there.
-I was surrounded by people who seemed to take it all for granted.
-How much luckier I was then them, that this could feel like such a blessing in my life.
+Because I had no parental support at all, I woke up at 4 am on weekends, when the other students were coming back from parties, to run a market stall in Camden Town.
+I drove a mini-cab around London late at night and did shifts in an old peoples home and a college kitchen to pay my way through university.
+I believed that completing a university education would help me escape the legacy of my childhood and would do anything to reach that goal.
+I remember going to my first day of university, buying my own pens and books with money I had earned.
+I couldn’t quite believe how lucky I was just to be there.
+It seemed that most took it all for granted.
+How much luckier I was to see going to university as a massive blessing.
 I still feel blessed and privileged today.

-But then there is love.
-In state care, one often grows up with this internalised sense of being unloveable, not even by one’s parents.
+What about love? in state care, one often grows up with this internalised sense of being unloveable, not even by one’s parents.
 Biologically all children are programmed to seek loving protection and nurture from parents, when it is absent they interpret it as danger.
-Adults from care backgrounds often have low self esteem, insecure attachment, post-traumatic stress and over-active fight or flight systems.
+Those from care backgrounds often have low self esteem, insecure attachment, post-traumatic stress and over-active fight or flight systems.
 This has a profound impact on your identity and sense of self.

-You can strive to be a success on the outside as a young care leaver, but inside there are all these jagged edges and broken parts that, if you are aware of them, you would like to put together again.
-But because you are trying to escape extreme poverty and have an absence of support networks, you are just thinking about survival.
-Profound emotional insecurity can be a barrier to the relationships that the research now tells us are the single most most important determinants of both healing from trauma and building the resilience to overcome barriers and get on in life.
+You can strive to be a success on the outside as a young care leaver, inside there are all these jagged edges and broken parts that, if you are aware of them, you would like to put together again.
+But when you are trying to escape severe poverty without any support networks, you are just thinking about survival.
+Profound emotional insecurity can be a barrier to the relationships that the research now tells us are the single most important determinant of both healing from trauma and building the resilience to overcome barriers and get on in life.
 Often the strategy the subconscious gives us is to separate the left and the right side of the brain-to run on the gas of the cognitive: job and education and forget the oil of love, emotion and belonging.
-But just like a car, you will break down in the end.
+Just like a car, you will break down in the end.

 Nobody politically can articulate this.
 The main political discourses in our society don’t do emotional.
 They only do economic and power.

-Economic models from the right make life difficult for already marginalised care leavers.
+Economic models from the right squeeze and further disadvantage marginalised care leavers.
 I know this from the rock face because I left care during Thatcherism.
 And then they argue that if an individual care leaver (actually a tiny fraction) can progress through hard work, then anyone can.
-But evidently they cannot and do not because the impact of trauma and neglect is very individual and complex and based upon the interaction of experience, resilience & biology.
+Evidently they cannot and do not because the impact of trauma and neglect is very individual and complex and based upon the interaction of experience, resilience & biology.
 In 2019, policy makers should really know this, we shouldn’t have to explain it.
 And anyway, as Colin Powell once said, “how can you ask someone to pull themselves up by the bootstraps when they don’t have boots“.
 Care leavers badly need support networks.

-Discrimination, poverty and hard work are high stakes challenges for any care leaver, but the main issue remains love, or the lack of it.
+Discrimination, poverty and hard work are high stakes challenges for any care leaver.
+The main issue remains love, or the lack of it.
 There is a broader need for a politics that can talk about love, wellbeing, trauma, violence and hope.
 The social and emotional drivers of all of our behaviour and decisions.
 And this makes democratic sense because care leavers are not alone.